What should we do when every decision is a tough decision?

 The well-used 30/60/90-day plan is a simple and useful tool for formulating strategy from a growth mindset, gaining stakeholder buy-in and articulating forward planning to the team.
 The use of a familiar format means that while the immediate 30 days gives people a level of security, the 60-day horizons allow for alterations as emergent conditions arise, and the 90-day reference point retains a sense of purpose and future vision, needing to keep momentum.
 Strategist Mark Johnson describes the importance of ‘leading from the future’ in his book ‘How to Turn Visionary Thinking into Breakthrough Growth’ stating, ‘Future-back is both a process and a way of thinking that involves starting with a vision of a future state and working your way backwards to reverse engineer your path to it.’
 (Read more)

-Often used as a constant check-in along the way rather than a mechanism on its own, the Strengths, Weakness, Opportunity and Threat framework can be a good exercise to get us thinking outside the box and joining the dots.
+Often used as a constant check-in along the way rather than a mechanism on its own, the Strengths, Weakness, Opportunity, and Threat framework can be a good exercise to get us thinking outside the box and joining the dots.
 Where are the new revenue opportunities?
 How is our business able to exist virtually?
 Encouraging our teams to think of threats and opportunities hand in hand when coming up with new solutions is a great way to foster innovation as a knee-jerk response in times of crisis.
 (Read more)

 As we found talking to ADF veteran, Emma Grigson, scenario planning will play into agile strategy formulation across financial management, product design, workforce mapping and supply chain innovation.
 The definition of scenario planning is identifying a specific set of uncertainties, different “realities” of what might happen in the future of your business” (Mariton, March 2020).
 Each scenario should contain just enough detail to assess the likely success or failure of the strategic option.
 Scenarios may be built around one single question or sets of variables.
-These different realities could probe economic outcomes, product demand, supply chain resilience, competition manoeuvres, technology adoption, geopolitical instability, etc. Scenario planning reiterates that we will come through this uncertainty, but focusses energy on how we emerge when all is said and done.
+These different realities could probe economic outcomes, product demand, supply chain resilience, competition maneuvers, technology adoption, geopolitical instability, etc. Scenario planning reiterates that we will come through this uncertainty, but focuses energy on how we emerge when all is said and done.
 (Read more)

 Issues-based ethical decision-making